 Yago (Renato Salvatori)

-Ever since the establishment of the Best Foreign-Language Picture, only a few foreign movies have been nominated for the main catgeory, the Best Picture Oscar.
-"Z," a French-Algerian co-production starring Yves Montand and Jean Louis Trintignant, enjoyed a special position in 1969.
+Ever since the establishment of the Best Foreign-Language Picture, only a few foreign movies have been nominated for the main category, the Best Picture Oscar.
+A French-Algerian co-production starring Yves Montand and Jean Louis Trintignant, Z enjoyed a special position in 1969.

 “Z” won the Best Foreign Language Picture and it was also nominated in the general competitive category of Best Picture.
 According to Academy rules, foreign pictures that have opened in the U.S. are eligible to compete in all the other categories.
 Thus, “Z” also won an Oscar for its editor, Francoise Bonnot.